suobset/skushagra/docs/tech-config.md

 I am a firm believer in free/libre and open source, but especially free/libre software.
 Keep in mind, free does not refer to "free of cost", but rather to the notion of providing users the freedom to truly own what they pay for.
 I follow the Free Software Foundation's definition of Free/Libre Software, and my thoughts+ these freedoms are linked [here](/disclaimer_fsf).

 Sometimes, I do have to resort to some proprietary software.
 In that case, I either look for an equivalent open-source alternative, try to see if a Linux version of that proprietary software exists, or (as a last resort) just use Windows.
-I use an iPhone 12 mini + Apple Watch combo, mainly due to convinience factor as of now.
+I use an iPhone 14 + Apple Watch combo, mainly due to convinience factor as of now.

 ## Languages

 I do low level systems stuff mainly.
 I am highly familiar with GNU CoreUtils, and the GDB debugger.
 I love Valgrind as well, the stack traces and memory visualizations are honestly a godsend.
 I mainly use C++, though am opening up to RUST as well.

 As mentioned in [Scriting Shenanigans](/docs/independent/scripting-shenanigans), Python is my go to for any scripts or hobby programs.
-I have also programmed in R, MATLAB, Haskell, Java, Swift, and Kotlin (professionally and hobby).
+I have also programmed in R, MATLAB, Haskell, Java, Swift, dotnet, and Kotlin (professionally and hobby), among some others.
+I really don't like classifying myself as a "what language do you know person", I focus on problems and what the best tooling is for the job to be done.
+Learning a language, for the most part, is just picking up on the syntax and programming paradigms, but it does not change the basic knowledge required to code.

 I love Bash Scripting and Vim Scripting for my own tinkering purposes.
 For my honors thesis, I have also worked on a lot of x86 Assembly directly (including writing, debugging, and converting).
 I have become pretty comfortable with these low-level languages, though I do learn something new everyday.